As a 60-something female, Kate Swanson is well aware of the challenges facing women throughout their life in health, beauty, and fashion.

-When we're young we barely need makeup to look good, but when we get old and need the camouflage more than ever, it sometimes seems impossible to find foundation that's up to the job!
+When we're young we barely need makeup to look good, but when we get old and need the camouflage more than ever, it sometimes seems impossible to find a foundation that's up to the job!
 But don't despair, it is possible to find makeup that works for mature skin.
 It's all about good preparation, choosing the right products, and applying them with subtlety.

 Lose the Powder!

 Most of us grew up using powder cosmetics.
-Those born in the '40s may use pressed powder instead of foundation; baby boomers were taught to set their liquid foundation with translucent powder; and nearly all of us have used powder blush.
+Those born in the '40s may use pressed powder instead of foundation; baby boomers were taught to set their liquid foundation with translucent powder, and nearly all of us have used powder blush.
 The latest craze for mineral powder foundations has sucked in a few of us, too, with the promise of better skin.

 Unfortunately, powder—even mineral powder—is unflattering to most mature women, for two reasons:

-# 1 - Matte Means Flat
+1. Matte Means Flat

 When we're young, our skin has a natural glow.
 In hot weather or if we have oily skin, that glow can get out of hand, so powder is useful.
-However most women find their skin dries out after 50, so there's less need to mattify.
+However, most women find their skin dries out after 50, so there's less need to mattify.

 The glow of youth diminishes, so now we need to enhance it, not hide it!
-Powder hides any remaining sheen we have, and can give a flat, lifeless look.
+Powder hides any remaining sheen we have and can give a flat, lifeless look.

-# 2 - Facial Hair
+2. Facial Hair